-Extra cholesterol can create plaque that starts sticking to the arterial walls.
+Extra cholesterol can create a plaque that starts sticking to the arterial walls.
 Over time this builds up and creates a condition called atherosclerosis which then leads to coronary heart disease.
-If this happens in the coronary artery that supplies blood to the heart muscle, it can cause a heart attack or chest pain (angina).
-The same situation in an artery that supplies oxygen to the brain leads to a stroke.
+If this happens in a coronary artery that supplies blood to the heart muscle, it can cause a heart attack or chest pain (angina).
+The same situation in an artery that supplies the brain causes a stroke.
 In the limbs, it causes peripheral arterial disease.

 Fibrates have the effect of enhancing the breakdown of triglycerides, increasing the levels of HDL or good cholesterol and lowering the level of bad cholesterol or LDL.
 The inhibitors of cholesterol absorption help to inhibit the intestine’s ability to absorb cholesterol thereby reducing cholesterol levels in the body.

 It has been found that these medications work better when combined with dietary and lifestyle changes.
 They are also found to work better when taken as a combination pill.

 The way in which Ayurvedic medicine for cholesterol control looks at and treats health problems is different from western medicine.
 The keystone principle of Ayurveda is the three bodily elements or doshas; Vata, Pitta, and Kapha.
 Ayurvedic medicine defines Shrotas as the circulatory channels of the body.
 The larger Raktavahi Shrotas such as the veins and arteries function to carry the blood to and from the heart while the smaller or micro Shrotas carry nutrients and waste to and from the cells of the body.
 Ayurveda considers cholesterol as the lubricant that keeps these Shrotas elastic and healthy.